-At the completion of the defense, the student will be excused from the room and the committee will discuss their performance.
+At the completion of the oral defense, the student will be excused from the room and the committee will discuss their performance.
 For Epidemiology majors, the defense is graded as pass/fail by the exam committee in conjunction with the department Chair.
 Passage requires the consensus of the committee.
 For all other majors, each member of the dissertation committee will rate the student's performance on the oral defense using the rubric below.
-In order for students to pass the oral defense, they must receive a minimum of a three (3) from the majority of the committee.
+In order for students to pass the oral defense, they must receive a minimum of a three (3) or above, on average, from the committee.